wanbint/0/_pages/about.md

 Hi there!

 I am a PhD candidate in Medical Physics at Stony Brook University and a research collaborator at Weill Cornell Medicine.
 My work focuses on developing hardware and software to enhance the imaging performance of PET scanners.

-Before starting my PhD, I spent a year in Shanghai as a radiotherapy algorithm engineer, where I focused on designing and optimizing algorithms for a treatment planning system.
-Prior to that, I earned both my master’s and bachelor’s degrees in Nuclear Science, conducting research on acceleration of Monte Carlo particle transport and design of radiation detectors.
+Before starting my PhD, I worked for a year in Shanghai as a radiotherapy algorithm engineer, where I developed and implemented advanced algorithms for a treatment planning system.
+Prior to that, I earned both my master’s and bachelor’s degrees in Nuclear Science, conducting research on Monte Carlo particle transport and radiation detector design.

 Outside of research, I enjoy staying active outdoors through road trips and hiking trails.